 Algae Aquarium Issues – Brown Algae In Fish Tank

 While the green algae can be a decoration for your fish tank, there are some damaging algae, such as the black beard algae, blue-green algae, and brown algae.
 Fortunately, brown algae are less harmful to your aquariums.
-And in this article, let’s dive deep into brown algae in fish tanks.
+In this article, let’s dive deep into brown algae in fish tanks.

 Brown algae are common in a fish tank and always appear in the primary stage after tank setup.
 Usually, the algae are brown clumpy patches, but with a yucky appearance.
 Generally, they grow on the substrate, aquarium glass, aquatic plants, and other surfaces.
 Also, brown algae are not detrimental to fish, but may be damaging to aquatic plants, and would decrease the ornamental value of aquariums.
 If you notice that plants are covered with brown algae, you’d better remove the algae as soon as possible.
 Since the algae block the light and consume the nutrients that are also necessary for aquatic plants.
 And finally, plants may suffer death.